Introduction to akiva school

 The school was the first Jewish primary school in the country to be established by the Progressive Jewish community, providing particularly for members of Reform and Liberal communities and the New North London synagogue.
 In 2006 it was designated as a two-form entry school in preparation for the move to the state sector in the London Borough of Barnet.
 With funding from the then Department for Children Schools and Families (DCSF) a new building was constructed on the Manor House site into which the school finally moved at the beginning of January 2008.

 The school today has 420 pupils with 2 forms in each year.
-Susy Stone was appointed Head of the school in September 2008.
+Claire Silver was appointed Head of the school in September 2019.
 The school is high achieving and oversubscribed.
 Although it is a Jewish school, it also reflects diversity, with a significant number of children coming from overseas (primarily Israel and South Africa).

 In July 2013 Akiva became Barnet’s first accredited Thinking School (subsequently re-accredited in 2016), joining a network of schools nationally who put the teaching of thinking skills at the heart of learning.
 You can read the accreditation report here.

 In 2018 Akiva had its most recent inspection by OFSTED, which judged it a good school and simultaneously by Pikuach (the Jewish inspection body).
 Pikuach found the school to be outstanding, You can read the Ofsted and Pikuach reports here.